 Beneficial water use

-There are nine categories used to describe values for groundwater and surface water.
+There are 10 categories used to describe values for groundwater and surface water.

 The same water quality is not needed for all types of water use.